hadley31/multiplayer-tanks/README.md

 # Multiplayer Tanks
-A multiplayer remake of the "Wii Play" mini-game, "Tanks!"
+A multiplayer tank game made with Unity, inspired by the "Wii Play" mini-game, "Tanks!"

 See it in action [here](https://imgur.com/a/ehhf8ZT)!